Medium: Acrylic on canvas

-City DNA / Salford and Manchester was a co-commission with the Centre for Chinese Contemporary Art to celebrate both our partnership as well as the CFCCA’s 30th anniversary in 2016.
-A pink and blue ‘wallpaper’ pattern version was also produced for CFCCA to be installed in an area of their venue.
+City DNA/Salford and Manchester was co-commission with the Centre for Chinese Contemporary Art (CFCCA) to celebrate both our partnership as well as CFCCA 30th anniversary in 2016.

-Xinjian’s art and design practice hovers between representation and abstraction, aiming to convey the historical evolution of cities and their structures.
-He has collaborated with Dr Dre beats headphones and Adidas.
+Lu Xinjian’s art and design practice hovers between representation and abstraction, aiming to convey the historical evolution of cities and their structures.